Sunny with a High Near 86 | SweetwaterNOW

 Today

 Sunny, with a high near 86.
-Breezy, with a south southwest wind 7 to 12 mph becoming west 15 to 20 mph in the afternoon.
-Winds could gust as high as 28 mph.
+East wind 6 to 11 mph becoming west in the afternoon.

 Tonight